Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 # Architecture Design Document: General-Purpose Scientific Pipeline Framework

-**Version:** 0.12.0
+**Version:** 0.14.0
 **Date:** 2025-07-22

 ---

 ## 1. Architectural Principles

-Our architecture is guided by the project's philosophy, translated into technical rules:
+Our architecture is guided by a core philosophy, translated into five technical rules:

-1. **Separation of Concerns:** The Executor engine is strictly decoupled from user-provided component functions.
-2. **Declarative Configuration:** The entire workflow is defined in a MATLAB configuration file.
-3. **Native Syntax:** Interfaces prefer idiomatic MATLAB patterns (programmatic recipes, function handles) over custom languages.
+1. **MATLAB-Native Experience:** The framework must feel like a natural extension of MATLAB.
+All user-facing interfaces will use idiomatic MATLAB syntax (e.g., programmatic recipes, function handles) over custom string-based languages.
-4. **Provenance-Based Caching:** All data is stored and retrieved based on a hash of its provenance, not its location or name.
+2. **Uncompromising Reproducibility:** Every result must be verifiably reproducible.
+Caching is not just for speed; it is a guarantee of correctness, achieved through provenance-based hashing.
+3. **Declarative Configuration as Code:** Users will declare *what* the pipeline should do in a version-controllable MATLAB file, separating the workflow definition from the execution engine.
+4. **Aggressive Separation of Concerns:** A strict separation will be maintained between scientific logic (in component functions), optimization logic (in dependency recipes), and framework logic (in the executor).
+5. **Flexible and Composable Data Flow:** The framework is a toolkit for building complex computational graphs.
+The dependency system is designed as a powerful query language to support non-linear workflows with shared sources, branches, and mixed-scope dependencies.

 ---